It’s Time for New Leadership

-- Diana and I had not originally planned on this, but I will be entering the race for Oregon Republican Party Chairman.
+- I am entering the race for Oregon Republican Party Chairman.
 The ORP biannual organization meeting is in Salem, on February 15-16.
-We made this decision last Thursday, but we decided to go through the weekend to make sure this really is the right move for us and for our supporters.
-We think it is.
 We especially feel an obligation to the 90,000 Republicans who voted for me in the primary race last May.

 - The elections also include Vice Chair, Treasurer and Secretary.
-For these positions, I have convinced three strong, clear-thinking Trump-supporting Republicans to join me.
-Our four-person slate consists of two men and two women, each from a different corner of the state.
-Within the week I will announce who these other three candidates are.
+For these positions, I have convinced three strong, clear-thinking, highly qualified ORP platform-supporting individuals to join me.

 - The slate’s position is this: the ORP needs new leadership.
 You know this already: we have four more years of Kate Brown and both chambers of the legislature are now Democrat super-majorities.
-And Oregon Republicans have been pretty much powerless for the last fifteen years.
+And there is this: in Salem, Oregon Republicans have been pretty much powerless for the last fifteen years.
 (We did have the majority in both legislative chambers in the ’90’s and early 2000’s).
 We haven’t had a Republican governor for over thirty years.
-We’re now at the bottom and we must do something different.
-It’s time.
+We’re now at the bottom and our organization must change direction.

 - The ORP has a primary purpose and it’s described at the very beginning of the current bylaw document (Google: “Oregon Republican Party Bylaws”).
 Here is the first sentence of the rather lengthy paragraph, verbatim: “…elect Republicans, who promote the platform of the Oregon Republican Party, to public office…” Like you, I completely agree with that clear and pointed objective.

-- Diana and I have been working hard on conservative matters since the primary election.
-However, I have been silent since the primary election, all the time suspecting that Knute Buehler would not be elected governor, and that there was a probability we would be faced with Democrat super-majorities in both chambers.
+- I silently focused on conservative matters between the primary election and up to the general election.
+I was quiet the whole time, sure that Knute Buehler would not be elected governor, and that there was the probability we would be faced with Democrat super-majorities in both chambers.
 Why was I quiet?
 One reason is that Buehler never asked for my support.
-On the other side of the coin, there is the obvious fact that if I had criticized him in any way, his loss would be blamed on me and my supporters, rather than on the real reason for his defeat, that he did not represent the Republican base.
+And there’s this: if I had criticized him in any way, his loss would be blamed on me and my grassroots supporters, rather than on the real reason for his defeat, that he did not represent the Republican base.
 There are other reason’s too.

-- Over the last four months, I’ve written a book, Making Oregon Great Again (I have not settled on the subtitle) to be published December 1st.
-It describes the political myths we Republicans must face head-on and then discard, what really happened in the 2018 Republican primary election to serve as lessons for the future, and a specific plan to resuscitate the ORP.
-The book will be available on the publish date via free pdf download on this website.
-Signed hardcopies will be available by year’s end, at nominal cost.
-Unlike my previous books, I am publishing it through North Sister Publishing.
+- Over the last six months, I’ve spent several hundred hours writing a book, Making Oregon Great Again: The Grassroots Revitalization of the Oregon Republican Party (and the Defeat of the Ruling Class), to be published just after New Year’s.
+It describes the political myths we Republicans must face head-on and then discard, what really happened in the 2018 Republican primary election (to serve as lessons for the future), and a specific plan to resuscitate the ORP.
+The book will be available via free pdf download on this website by January 5th.
+Unlike my previous books, I am publishing Making Oregon Great Again through my small publishing company, North Sister Publishing.

-- In any case, PCP or not, in order to stay up-to-date please Like this Facebook page (Sam Carpenter Make Oregon Great Again), AND join the email list on this website.
+To stay up-to-date please Like my Facebook page (https://www.facebook.com/samcarpenterfororegon/) AND join the mailing list on this site.

 Thank you everyone for your support.
 More coming soon.
 Stay tuned!